Hair analysis: In forensic toxicology

+Large-scale drug screening (or urine, hair and other samples) is usually done using enzyme-linked immunosorbent assays (ELISA).
+Positive ELISA findings are followed by confirmatory testing with liquid chromatography–mass spectrometry (LC-MS) or gas chromatography–mass spectrometry (GC-MS).
+Chromato-mass-spectrometry is less likely to result in false positive findings than ELISA, but the former requires expensive equipment and highly trained personnel.

 The judicial admissibility of the test in the United States is guided by the Daubert standard.
 A notable court case was United States v.
 Medina, 749 F.Supp.
 59 (E.D.N.Y.1990).